 The modification time of files is set according to the received Last-Modified response header field.
 The response is first written to a temporary file, and then the file is renamed.
 Starting from version 0.8.9, temporary files and the persistent store can be put on different file systems.
 However, be aware that in this case a file is copied across two file systems instead of the cheap renaming operation.
-It is thus recommended that for any given location both saved files and a directory holding temporary files, set by the uwsgi\temp\path directive, are put on the same file system.
+It is thus recommended that for any given location both saved files and a directory holding temporary files, set by the uwsgi_temp_path directive, are put on the same file system.

-This directive can be used to create local copies of static unchangeable files, uwsgi\store\access
+This directive can be used to create local copies of static unchangeable files, e.g.:

 '''

-e.g.:

-'''

-'''

 location /images/ {

+root

 /data/www;

-root

-404 = /fetch;

 error_page

-}
+404 = /fetch$uri;

+7

 location /fetch/ {

-internal;
+internal:

+backend:9000;

 uwsgi_pass

-backend:9000;

 . . .

 uwsgi_store

-on;
+on:

 uwsgi_store_access user:rw group:rw all:r;

 uwsgi_temp_path

 /data/temp;

 /data/www/;

 alias

 }

 '''